 D-1-a-i We have considerable experience annotating non-coding regulatory regions of the genome

 Our proposed work is based on our experience in non-coding annotation.
 We have made a number of contributions in the analysis of the noncoding genome, as part of our extensive 10-year history with the ENCODE and modENCODE projects.
 Our TF work includes the development of a method called PeakSeq to define the binding peaks of TFs [14], as well as new machine learning techniques [42].
 In addition, we have also proposed a probabilistic model, referred to as target identification from profiles (TIP), that identifies a given TF’s target genes based on ChIP-seq data [43].
-Furthermore, we have developed machine-learning methods that integrate ChIP-seq, chromatin, conservation, sequence and gene annotation data to identify gene-distal enhancers [44], which we have partially validated [45].
+Furthermore, we have developed machine-learning methods that integrate ChIP-seq, chromatin, conservation, sequence and gene annotation data to identify gene-distal enhancers [44], which have been partially validated [45].
 We have also constructed regulatory networks for human and model organisms based on the ENCODE [46] and modENCODE datasets [47], and completed many analyses on them [6, 45, 46, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61]

 D-1-a-ii We have considerable experience processing RNA-seq data and annotating ncRNAs